Highlighted-dev/musidle-guess-todays-song/README.md

 - Highlighted-dev - Initial work - [Highlighted-dev](https://github.com/Highlighted-dev)

-See also the list of [contributors](https://github.com/yourusername/MusidleGuessTodaysSong/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License - see the [LICENSE.md](LICENSE.md) file for details